How To Choose Mountaineering Boots

 Hard Sole

 Stability, stability, stability.
-The primary purpose of mountaineering boots is to protect you from injuries, so a hard sole is a must for solid support.
+The primary purpose of mountaineering boots is to protect us from injuries, so a hard sole is a must for solid support.

 Crampon Compatible